 When mounting the drive using the bottom holes (x-y plane in Figure 5) care must be taken to ensure that the drive is not physically distorted due to a stiff non-flat mounting surface.
+The allowable mounting surface stiffness is 80 lb/in (14.0 N/mm).
 The following equation and paragraph define the allowable mounting surface stiffness: